 Choose 1 option module from the following group:

 - Erasmus Study Abroad

-SQA Higher: BBBC and two further passes to include English and Maths at National 5 grade C or above if not held at Higher.
-Applicants who have successfully completed two Advanced Highers (or equivalent), including Computing and another numerate subject, may be eligible.
+- SQA Higher: BBBC and two further passes to include English and Maths at National 5 grade C or above if not held at Higher.

-GCE A Level: BCC and two further passes to include English and Maths at GCSE grade 5/C if not held at A Level.
+- GCE A Level Year 1 entry: BCC and two further passes to include English and Maths at GCSE grade 5/C if not held at A Level.

-IB Diploma: 27 to include a pass in Standard Level English and Maths at grade 4 or above if not held at Higher Level.
+- IB Diploma Year 1 entry: 27 to include a pass in Standard Level English and Maths at grade 4 or above if not held at Higher Level.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.

 A relevant HND from one of our partner colleges will be considered for entry into Year 3.

 All other applicants who are interested in applying for advanced entry will be considered on an individual basis.